cesipy/bsc-code/README.md

 ## TODO#
 **immediate:**
+- [ ] double and triple check if new architecture-fix is correct
 - [ ] https://docs.pytorch.org/tutorials/recipes/recipes/tuning_guide.html
 - [ ] fix coattentions not really saved in intermediate_representations
 - [ ] compare ap contrastive with the contrastive in downstream